archbardinexile/BGCL/factions.md

 The League of Archfiends is said to be a secret cabal of fiends who operate from within the [Miasma](getting-started#the-miasma), subsidising illegal practices across the [Relief](getting-started#the-relief) that will bring them luxury in their empire beyond the barrier.
 It is rumoured they even conspired with [Tenebrae](getting-started#tenebrae) to create [Mundi Eversor](getting-started#mundi-eversor) 1,000 years ago, but it has never been proven the organisation exists or ever existed.

+## Mining Consortium

+The Mining Consortium is an organisation that regulates the trade of resonite and other minerals to and from [Micantrum](locations#micantrum).
+They work in direct competition with the Ministry, who govern the mining rights to the Resonant Mines beneath Fundus.

 ## The Ministry

 The Ministry serves as government for [Caelum's Landing](locations#caelums-landing) and the [Church](church-of-caelum)'s many territories.
 Elected representatives from each territory meet in the *Ministerial Houses* to establish the demands of the people and how they will be met by law.

 Since the creation of the *Fundus Constitution* in [416 PO](timeline#416-po), the Chairman of the Ministry must present new laws to the Exarch for sanction.
 There is some speculation as to how much power the Church has over proceedings in the Ministerial Houses, but the current Chairman [Emil Hartmann](#emil-hartmann) maintains that the Ministry works solely for the betterment of the people.

 ### Roles